nelsonfigueroa/nelson.cloud/content/posts/2024-04-22-get-unique-elements-in-python-lists.md

 I learned this trick after realizing that unfortunately Python doesn't have a [`uniq()` method like Ruby](https://apidock.com/ruby/Array/uniq) that does this exact thing.

-There's also other ways of getting unique values from a list that you can read about in [this GeeksforGeeks article](https://www.geeksforgeeks.org/python-get-unique-values-list/).
+There are also other ways of getting unique values from a list that you can read about in [this GeeksforGeeks article](https://www.geeksforgeeks.org/python-get-unique-values-list/).
 I didn't cover the other cases because I feel like the easiest way is to use `set()`.

 ## References
 - https://docs.python.org/3/tutorial/datastructures.html#sets